LeCAD-PEG/SOLPS-GUI/doc/source/code/b2input.rst

 ``b2mwti_ismain0``    type: ``integer``    default: ``0``
     Index of the species used to create the 'dp3d?.last10' diagnostic files.
     Defaults to the neutral species associated with ismain.
 If no such species is declared, the default will be set to ismain.
 Is expected to either correspond to a neutral species or to ismain.
+    Can also be used in b2ar.dat to specify the index of the main neutral CX species when resorting to the AMNS database (starting from version 1.3.2).
     If ismain is also defaulted, then will be 0.